harrycresswell/hc/content/page/about.md

-+++
+---
-title = "about"
+title: "about"
-date = "2016-10-24T17:23:17+01:00"
+date: "2016-10-24T17:23:17+01:00"

-+++
+description: "Harry who?"

-## Harry who?
+---

-I’m Harry Cresswell, a digital product designer from London.
-I help young companies get the results they want.
-Over the years I’ve had a lot of experience building brands, websites and digital products from the ground up.
+I’m Harry Cresswell, a digital product designer from London. **I help young companies get the results they want.** Over the years I’ve had a lot of experience building brands, websites and digital products from the ground up.

 ### Colophon